iLawFD/Netflix-anaylsis/README.md

-# This is a beginder friendly notebook for data scientists.
+# This is a beginner friendly notebook for data scientists.
 We will be exploring the Netflix user base data set

 # Exploring:
 - First i tried to Explore the dataset, the coulmns, and their data types